ThreedeeMoovee/readinglist/README.md

 # readinglist
 ## Charles William Eliot Classics:
-- 'Personal Memoirs of U. S. Grant' by U. S. Grant
-- 'Narrative of the Life of’’ by Frederick Douglass
-- 'Walden' by Henry David Thoreau
----
-- 'Letters from a Stoic' by Seneca
-- 'Republic' by Plato
-- 'The Metaphysics' by Aristotle
----
-- 'Treatises of Gov.,' Concerning Toleration' and 'Concerning' Understanding' by John Locke
-- 'Pensees' by Blaise Pascal
----
-- 'The Poetic Edda' translated by Lee M. Hollander
-- 'Complete Poems of Samuel Taylor Coleridge' (Penguin Classics) by Samuel Taylor Coleridge
-- 'Selected Poems' (Penguin Classics) by Lord Byron
-- Penguin Book Of First World War Poetry, edited by Jon Silkin
----
 - Paradise Lost, by Milton
 - Essays, by Ralph Waldo Emerson
 - Poems & Songs, by Robert Burns